William C. C. Claiborne: Service in Mississippi Territory

 Claiborne was appointed governor and superintendent of Indian affairs in the Mississippi Territory, from 1801 to 1803.
 Although he favored acquiring some land from the Choctaw and Chickasaw, Claiborne was generally sympathetic and conciliatory toward Indians.
 He worked long and patiently to iron out differences that arose, and to improve the material well-being of the Indians.

 Claiborne was also partly successful in promoting the establishment of law and order in the region.
 From 1803 to 1804, he offered a two-thousand dollar reward to eliminate, once and for all, a gang of outlaws headed by the notorious Samuel Mason.

 Though he looked out for his constituents, his positions on issues indicated a national rather than regional focus.
-Claiborne expressed the philosophy of the Republican Party and helped that party defeat the Federalists.
+Claiborne expressed the philosophy of the Democratic-Republican Party and helped that party defeat the Federalists.

-When a smallpox epidemic broke out in the spring of 1802, Claiborne's actions resulted in the first recorded mass vaccination in the territory and saved Natchez from the disease.
+When a smallpox epidemic broke out in the spring of 1802, Claiborne's actions resulted in the first recorded mass vaccination in the territory and saved the city of Natchez from the disease.